openid/fapi/FAPI_2_0_Security_Profile.md

 [@FAPI1SEC].

-A pre-condition for this attack is that the attacker has control of an authorization server that is trusted by the client to issue access token for the target resource server.
+A pre-condition for this attack is that the attacker has control of an authorization server that is trusted by the client to issue access tokens for the target resource server.
 An attacker may obtain control of an authorization server by:

 1. Compromising the security of a different authorization server that the client trusts, or
-2. Acting as an authorization server and establishing a trust relationship with a client using social engineering, or by compromising the client
+2. Acting as an authorization server and establishing a trust relationship with a client using social engineering, or by
+3. compromising the client

-The attack may be easier if a centralised directory or other resource server discovery mechanism allows the attacker to cause the client to send the stolen access token received from the attacker controlled Authorization Server to an honest Resource Server.
+The attack may be easier if a centralized directory or other resource server discovery mechanism allows the attacker to cause the client to send the stolen access token received from the attacker controlled Authorization Server to an honest Resource Server.